- THERMACERN(R): A new method!

 THERMACERN(R): A new method!

-The basic component of THERMACERN(R) is contained in numerous Thies products and is easily recognizable due to its blue glass surface.
-We have brought the full functionality of THERMACERN(R) to life in the Precipitation Analyzer (5.4107.xx.xxx), and selected functions have been implemented in the WSC Advanced, the WSC11 , the ClimaSensor US and Rain Monitor.
+THERMACERN(R), an integral component of numerous Thies CLIMA measuring instruments The basic component of THERMACERN(R) is contained in numerous Thies products and is easily recognizable due to its blue glass surface.
+We have brought the full functionality of THERMACERN(R) to life in the Precipitation Analyzer (5.4107.xx.xxx), and selected functions have been implemented in the WSC Advanced,the WSC11, the ClimaSensor US and Rain Monitor.
+Devices

-A blue glass surface makes THERMACERN(R) easily recognizable, from left: WSC11 , Clima Sensor US , WSC Advanced , WSC Agrar (new, coming soon), Precipitation Analyzer
+A blue glass surface makes THERMACERN(R) easily recognizable, from left: WSC11 , Clima Sensor US , WSC Advanced, WSC Agrar (new, coming soon), Precipitation Analyzer

 Physical principles